In this guide, we describe the different options available to you to make your website compatible with the latest PHP version.

 Then you can probably fix your site by updating it to the newest version.
 Some of your plugins, modules or extensions, may not be supported, but it's usually not a problem to find an alternative.
-Besides, if a plugin or extension doesn't support PHP 7.2, it probably hasn't been updated in a while, which might lead to other vulnerabilities.
+Besides, if a plugin or extension doesn't support PHP 7.3, this is an indication that it hasn't been updated in a while, which might lead to other vulnerabilities.

 Can you still revert to the previous PHP version?

-Until December 3rd 2018, PHP 5.6 and 7.0 are still available in the control panel, meaning you can go back to fix things.
+Until December 1st 2019, PHP 7.1 is still available in the control panel, meaning you can go back to fix things.
 Reverting back to an older PHP version should cause your site to work again, allowing you to do updates from the back-end, which might be easier.

-Please keep in mind that after December 3rd, PHP 5.6 and 7.0 are permanently removed from our servers and all websites are upgraded to PHP 7.2 again.
+Please keep in mind that after December 1st, PHP 7.1 will be permanently removed from our servers and all websites are upgraded to the latest stable version.
 So going back to a previous version is only a means to help you fix the site, not a solution.